Absolventa/emarsys-rb/README.md

 ("3" - internally it is called email)
 * It is due to the Emarsys API, they usally do not provide a way to access single resources
 * return values differ from method to method.
-Thus, a Hash or Array of Hashes was choosen as the global return object
+Thus, a Hash or Array of Hashes was choosen as the global return object.
+It is simply a parsed JSON response.
+* Please refer to the Emarsys API documentation for detailed information on Parameters or Return Values.

 ## Configuration and Setup
 ### Authentication